owenjklan/go-http-harvest/README.md

 - Turn it into a simple webservice
 - After making it a webservice, Dockerize it and then turn it into a Kubernetes Service / Deployment (for the purpose of more practical Kubernetes experience).
+- The `byteseq` submodule is usable elsewhere, so it should probably be split into a module and repo of its own.